stouffer/EvoGeoModules/manuscript/manuscript.md

     caption: Spatial consistency of an interaction and its contribution to coevolutionary signal.
 Note that because *PACo* gives low scores to interactions with a strong contribution to coevolution, the y axis is reversed.
 Spatial consistency is defined as the probability of observing an interaction between two species given that they were observed to co-occur.
 Although statistically significant, there was no biologically meaningful relationship between spatial consistency and an interaction's importance for coevolution in the continental network ($R^2 \approx 0.01$, $\rho = -0.1$, $p \leq 10^{-5}$).
     file: figure3.pdf
     short: Spatial consistency.
+  - id: relative
+    caption: The regional and local networks have the same relative amount of co-phylogenetic matching.
+The values presented are the z-scores of the PACo statistic for the entire network, with the 1:1 relationship added.
+    file: figureLocReg.pdf
+    short: Conservation of contribution to coevolutionary signal.
   - id: scales
     caption: The contribution to coevolutionary signal of the interaction between two species is maintained across scales.
 For every site, we show the Pearson's correlation between interaction-level coevolutionary signal in the continental network and the same in the local network.
 The size of each point is proportional to the size of the network, and all correlations are significant at $\alpha = 0.05$ except in the grey shaded area.
     file: figure2.pdf